Skip to content

 What does headless WordPress mean?

-Headless WordPress separates the CMS (content management) from the frontend (what visitors see).
-WordPress manages your content via wp-admin.
-A separate Next.js or Astro site fetches that content via API and renders the pages users see.
+Headless WordPress means separating the CMS from the frontend: WordPress and wp-admin keep managing content, while a separate framework like Next.js or Astro fetches that content through an API and renders the pages visitors actually see.
+Editors never touch the new frontend directly.

 Do my editors need to change anything?

-Nothing.
-Editors continue publishing in wp-admin exactly as before.
-The change is invisible to them -- they click publish, the new frontend picks up the content and rebuilds the page.
+No. Editors keep publishing through wp-admin exactly as before -- same login, same block editor, same media library.
+The only difference is invisible to them: when they hit publish, the decoupled frontend picks up the change and rebuilds the affected page.

 What happens to Elementor or Divi page builders?

-Page builders are no longer needed -- the frontend is rebuilt in code.
-This is actually one of the biggest performance wins: page builder bloat (200-400KB of unused CSS and JavaScript) disappears entirely.
+Page builders are no longer needed because the frontend is rebuilt in code.
+This removes one of the biggest performance drains on WordPress sites: page-builder output regularly adds 200-400KB of unused CSS and JavaScript to every route.

-Can I still use ACF (Advanced Custom Fields)?
+Can I still use Advanced Custom Fields (ACF)?

 Ready to migrate?